 The price of the ThermoPro TP25 is similar to its TP-20 transmitter-to-receiver model.
 In terms of Bluetooth thermometers, it is a little more than the Tenergy Solis, InkBird, Soraken, and NutriChef thermometers.

-However, with the extra features mentioned previously (better Bluetooth technology, better color-coded probe functionality, better smartphone app) and the fact that ThermoPro makes this thermometer makes it a worthwhile investment.
+However, the extra features mentioned previously (better Bluetooth technology, better color-coded probe functionality, better smartphone app) and the fact that ThermoPro makes this thermometer a worthwhile investment.